GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-listing/index.md

 description: How to add listing information for your Chrome Web Store item.
 ---

-This page describes how to fill out the **Store listing** tab in the developer dashboard.
+This page describes how to fill out the **Store listing** tab in the Developer Dashboard.
 This is where you can add information about your item that isn't included in the [metadata of the manifest][prepare-manifest], such as a long description, screenshots, a promotional video, and links to related sites.